Rubim

 Rubim is a municipality in the northeast of the Brazilian state of Minas Gerais.
-Its population in 2020 was 10,256 inhabitants in a total area of 969 km².
+Its population in 2020 was 10,256 inhabitants in a total area of 969 km2.
+Neighboring municipalities are: Almenara, Jacinto, Santa Maria do Salto, Palmópolis, Rio do Prado, Jequitinhonha, and Felisburgo.
+The distance to Almenara, the regional center, is 36 km to the northwest.

-Rubim belongs to the Almenara statistical microregion.
 The elevation of the municipal seat is 254 meters.
 It became a municipality in 1943.
 This municipality is located in the valley of the Rubim do Sul River, a tributary of the Jequitinhonha River.

-Neighboring municipalities are: Almenara, Jacinto, Santa Maria do Salto, Palmópolis, Rio do Prado, Jequitinhonha, and Felisburgo.
-The distance to Almenara, the regional center, is 36 km. to the northwest.